 Diane McAllister Shares Her Passion for Cooking with People We Support

-“They look forward to Wednesday’s and to what we’re making that week.
+People supported often get help from church members who arrive early to cook with them.
+“They look forward to Wednesdays and to what we’re making that week.
 They come in knowing what we’re making because we’ve already discussed it and planned it ahead of time,” said McAllister.
 “They feel good knowing that this is food going to someone other than themselves.”

 “I try to teach them how to do most things from scratch because it tastes better . . .
 They can do it all on their own.
 I’ve let them make their own mistakes, but there are very few errors once they’ve learned a recipe,” said McAllister.

 Being involved in the preparation of the weekly Wednesday meal and the other cooking classes has not only taught a life lesson, but serves as a social.
 About 25 people from the church and community enjoy and partake in the Wednesday meals, including people we support.

 Photo captions: Above right, Direct Support Professional Diane McAllister gets ready to prepare a Wednesday meal in the MCACC kitchen.
 Below right, MCACC day program participants complete prep work for the donated meal.